Chart Topping UX & UI Design Trends for 2023

 Voice technology has surged in recent years, with voice assistants like Google Assistant becoming part of our everyday lives.
 According to Adobe, 91% of brands are making huge investments in voice technologies as they understand voice will improve the overall user experience, transforming them with voice.

 Around 94% of users say they prefer using voice technology because it’s easy and saves time.
-From driving instructions to checking the weather, playing your favourite tunes to making phone calls, voice technology has made huge headway and strives to continue its expansion well into 2020 and 2021.
+From driving instructions to checking the weather, playing your favourite tunes to making phone calls, voice technology has made huge headway and strives to continue its expansion.

 4. Bold Typography